Connect with us

 Read More

-Public grade schools and community colleges would, under AB 2901, have to provide 14 weeks of paid for pregnancies, miscarriages, childbirth, termination of pregnancies, or recovery.
+Public grade schools and community colleges would, under AB 2901, have to provide 14 weeks of paid leave for pregnancies, miscarriages, childbirth, termination of pregnancies, or recovery.
 Newsom vetoed a similar bill in 2019.

 AB 2319 would improve enforcement of a 2019 law aimed at reducing the disproportionate rate of maternal mortality among Black women and other pregnant women of color.